alexrembo/functions/README.md

 ### `node server.js`

-Runs the server.<br />
+Runs the server on PORT:3000.<br />
-Run on PORT:3000